microsoft/AVDAccelerator/README.md

 - Azure Active Directory (AAD) Virtual Machine (VM) Join
 - On-Prem VM Join
-- Apply STIGs to deployed VMs
+- Apply DoD Security Technical Implementation Guides (STIGs) to deployed VMs using [PowerStig](https://github.com/Microsoft/PowerStig)
-- Simplified VM sizing based on Microsoft documentation
+- Simplified VM sizing based on [Microsoft documentation](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/virtual-machine-recs)
 - AAD Account creation

 ## Getting Started

-Depending on the if the VMs are going to be AAD or On-Prem joined there are differnt prerequisites that are needed.
+Depending on the if the VMs are going to be AAD or On-Prem joined there are different prerequisites that are needed.

 ### Prerequisites